How can herbs benefit you during your pregnancy? Is it safe to use herbs while you are pregnant? How can you determine if an herb is safe?

 3. Consider Your Options

-There are many different herbs that can be used for different reasons.
+Many different herbs can be used for different reasons.
 Make sure you find one that matches up with your symptoms.
 You don’t want to risk using one that might not help, and then find out another is much more effective.

 4. Start Small